patternplate/patternplate/docs/guides/virtual-folders.md

   * `patterns` and `docs` can be listen in a folder, but folders can not
   * content `*.md` files with defined `options.query` are not displayed in the interface
   * `patterns` and `docs` can be listed in multiple different virtual folders

+## Take aways

+* Meta data can be added to documentation in `frontmatter` blocks
+* Tags, flags, etc. mcan be used to search trough both components and docs
+* There is fuzzy and structured search in patternplate
+* Structured search queries can be used to crate **Virtual Folders**

 ## Up next